 measuring themselves by themselves,

-These false teachers do not compare themselves with those who excel in their ministry, but with the low criterion of measuring themselves by inadequate teachers like themselves.
+These false teachers did not compare themselves with those who excelled in their ministry but used the low criterion of measuring themselves against inadequate teachers like themselves.
 To set up oneself as the measure of success is to introduce an extra-biblical criterion for ministry that is not legitimate.
-No doubt they will pass with flying colors using this system, but it is not God’s way of measuring things.
+No doubt they would pass with flying colors using this system, but it is not God’s way of measuring things.

 and comparing themselves among themselves,

-Other ministers compare themselves among their peers.
-This comparison no doubt meant that they would amplify their successes with the other’s failures.
+Other ministers compared themselves among their peers.
+This comparison no doubt meant that they would amplify their successes with the others’ failures.
 These people became legends in their own minds.
-This is a downright delusion of self-aggrandizement.
+This was a downright delusion of self-aggrandizement.

 are not wise [without understanding].

-To compare oneself with others merely from a human perspective.
-This is an irrational and self-centered approach.
+To compare oneself with others merely from a human perspective is an irrational and self-centered approach.
 The proper perspective is God’s estimation of us (2 Co 10:18).
-Their pride of self-accomplish does not measure up to a high enough standard
+Their pride of self-accomplishment did not measure up to a high enough standard

 It is a biblical error to compare ourselves with others.

 If we use comparison of ourselves with others, we use the wrong standard.
-The Word of God is our norm, not people.
+The Word of God, not people, is our norm.
 Comparing our ministry with others is an inadequate standard to evaluate our work.
 It is the cutthroat system that the world uses.
 To vie with others to gain personal glory is a worldly approach to ministry.
-The motive is not that a leader becomes distinguished or applauded (Mt 23:6-7).
+The proper motive is not that a leader becomes distinguished or applauded (Mt 23:6-7).
 Some crave the applause of the crowd.
 This is utterly illegitimate from God’s point of view.